-Role:
+Privileges:

 - Administrator: Has full access to all settings.
-Administrators can also add, update, and remove other users. - Operator: Has access to all settings except: - All System settings. - Adding apps. - Viewer: Doesn't have access to change any settings.
+Administrators can also add, update, and remove other accounts. - Operator: Has access to all settings except: - All System settings. - Viewer: Doesn't have access to change any settings.

 The context menu contains: